Day 2 – Sessions and Speakers

 Professor Wu, Tsung-Chiung (Emily) is a Professor in the Department of Tourism, Recreation and Leisure Studies at National Dong Hwa University, Taiwan.
 For over three decades, I have been deeply engaged in the development of agritourism in Taiwan.
 She have served as a senior advisor to governmental agricultural authorities, professional associations, and farm organizations, witnessing and actively contributing to the evolution of Taiwan’s agritourism sector.
 I am the principal driving force behind Taiwan’s “Special Agro-tourism Spots Certification System,” a national mechanism designed to ensure quality, authenticity, and sustainability in agritourism operations.

-11:25 AM - 11:55 AM Session 3 - Keynote to be announced
+11:15 AM - 11:45 AM Session 3 - Keynote: The Policy Landscape

-11:55 AM - 12:55 PM Session 4 – Keynote - Opportunities for Farm Retailing and Farm Cafes
+11:45 AM - 1:00 PM Session 4 – Keynote: Opportunities for Farm Retailing and Farm Cafes

 Showcasing food and drink produced on the farm is a core part of the agritourism experience, presenting attractive and significant consumer offerings that provide a better understanding of farming and food production.
 This session, features four world-class operators sharing their expertise in farm retail and hospitality businesses from Scotland, England and Australia.

 Rob Copley is the co-founder of Farmer Copleys, one of Yorkshire’s most celebrated farm retail destinations.
 Alongside his wife, Heather, he launched the farm shop and cafe on the family’s Ravensknowle Farm near Pontefract in 2003.
-What started as a small butchery has grown into a thriving business employing around 100 people, with a farm shop, the popular Moo Cafe, and seasonal experiences such as pumpkin and sunflower festivals that attract visitors from across the UK. https://farmercopleys.co.uk/
+What started as a small butchery has grown into a thriving business employing around 100 people, with a farm shop, the popular Moo Cafe, and seasonal experiences such as pumpkin and sunflower festivals that attract visitors from across the UK.

 Darts Farm was established in 1971 by Ronald Dart in Devon, England.
 Today, his son Michael runs the business alongside his two brothers, James and Paul.
 Darts Farm is one of England’s largest agritourism enterprises with retail of produce from the farm, various farm cafes and restaurants, a wellness spa and a vineyard.
-Michael is a Nuffield Scholar, and in 2025, Darts Farm was recognised as the best large farm shop in the UK in the Farm Retail Awards and was also awarded the AA Rosette Award for Culinary Excellence. https://www.dartsfarm.co.uk/
+Michael is a Nuffield Scholar, and in 2025, Darts Farm was recognised as the best large farm shop in the UK in the Farm Retail Awards and was also awarded the AA Rosette Award for Culinary Excellence.

-2:10 PM - 3:30 PM Breakout Sessions - choose one to attend
+2:00 PM - 3:15 PM Breakout Sessions - choose one to attend

 Session 5.1 Policy

-Senior Economic Development Officer, Tourism
+Economic Development Officer, Canada

 Eiblis Doherty is a seasoned economic development and tourism professional who currently serves as the Senior Economic Development Officer of Tourism for Strathcona County.
 With nearly a decade of experience in municipal economic growth and community engagement, she leads initiatives that have bolstered visitor attraction strategies, award-winning content creation, and destination development.
 She holds a Bachelor of Communication Studies degree from MacEwan University and has pursued further education in related disciplines at Mount Royal University and the University of Calgary.
 Passionate about travel, food, craft breweries and adventure, she brings creativity and strategic insight to destination growth and economic vibrancy.